Gemeilia: Kokko & May: Pioneering Period (1997–2007)

-In 1997, leveraging the lack of children's comics in the Malaysian comic market, Eddie See Yew Lee launched Gemeilia: The First Volume (哥妹俩创刊号) as the debut of his professional career.
+In 1997, leveraging the lack of children's comics in the Malaysian comic market, Eddie See Yew Lee launched Gemeilias pilot volume (哥妹俩创刊号) as the debut of his professional career.
 The work was published by United Publishing House (M) Sdn.
-Bhd. (联营出版（马）有限公司) However, the first volume released that same year performed poorly, with about two to three thousand unsold copies remaining.
+Bhd. (联营出版（马）有限公司), however, the pilot volume released that same year performed poorly, with about two to three thousand unsold copies remaining.
 Its 1999 sequel, The Mischievous Siblings (淘气哥妹俩), also received a lukewarm response, with its initial print of 5,000 copies taking about a year to sell out.
 The underwhelming sales were mainly due to the thick volume, black-and-white interior pages lacking visual appeal, and a high price point for the perceived quality.

 Moreover, during the late 1990s and early 2000s, the Malaysian education system generally viewed comics as harmful materials, often associating them with violence or adult content, rendering them banned items in schools.
-It was not until 2002 that Eddie See, after receiving numerous feedback and suggestions from readers of Gemeilia: The First Volume and The Mischevious Siblings, decided to reorganize and republish these books through a subsidiary of United Publishing House, G. Apple Studio Sdn.
+It was not until 2002 that Eddie See, after receiving numerous feedback and suggestions from readers of the pilot and The Mischievous Siblings, decided to reorganize and republish these books through a subsidiary of United Publishing House, G. Apple Studio Sdn.
 Bhd. (青苹果工作室有限公司).
-The books were split into four small volumes; One-Shot Comics (单元漫画), Struggles (奋斗), Guests at Home (家有稀客), and Siblings Affection (手足情深), to resolve the issue of them being out of print.
-Drawing inspiration from the Hong Kong children’s magazine Ertong Leyuan, Eddie See aimed to transition the series into a monthly publication suitable for school readership.
+The books were split into four small volumes; one shots, Struggles (奋斗), Guests at Home (家有稀客), and Siblings Affection (手足情深), to resolve the issue of them being out of print.
+Drawing inspiration from the Hong Kong children’s magazine The Children's Paradise (兒童樂園), Eddie See aimed to transition the series into a monthly publication suitable for school readership.

 This transformation plan was initially met with skepticism from the publisher’s executives.
 Although it was originally intended to become a bimonthly magazine, Kokko & May was eventually published monthly from 2003.
 That same year, the first issue of the monthly series, titled Apprieciate What You Have (珍惜拥有), was released.
 Eddie See personally visited Chinese primary schools across Malaysia to promote the comic, leveraging the opportunity to bundle it with 20,000 copies of textbooks.
 The strategy proved effective, and within a few years, Kokko & May became increasingly popular among Chinese primary school students in Malaysia, Singapore, and Brunei.